 About half of the original window openings in the 1936 High School were blocked in as part of the 1989 addition.
 The remaining window openings are generous and provide excellent natural light.
 The windows are a mix of replacement aluminum double hung and slider units.
 The windows have either double pane insulated glazing or fixed spandrel panels.
 A number of windows have louvers or vents inserted in the spandrel panels.

-Many windows were observed with broken glazing seals and almost all of the windows appear to be at or near the end of their service life.
-It is unknown if the aluminum-framed windows are thermally broken.
-Given the assumed poor thermal performance and the condition of the existing windows, their replacement should be included in any future renovation plans.
-April 27, 2020 Final Report
+Many windows were observed with broken glazing seals and almost all of the windows appear to be at or near the end of their service life it is unknown if the aluminum-framed windows are thermally broken.
+Given the assumed poor thermal performance and the condition of the existing, their replacement should be included in any future renovation plans.

-Roof at Junior High School addition with areas of ponding
+Roof of Junior High School addition with areas of ponding